aosabook/500lines/pedometer/chapter.md

 Our pefect world just got a little more real, and now we have two problems:

-1. Separating total acceleration into gravitational acceleration and user acceleration isn't a simple matter of adding 0.98 to a single direction.
+1. Isolating user acceleration from gravitational acceleration.
+Separating total acceleration into gravitational acceleration and user acceleration isn't a simple matter of adding 0.98 to a single direction.
-2. We can no longer ignore the x and z directions and simply take the data from the y direction.
+2. Isolating movement in the direction of gravity.
+We can no longer ignore the x and z directions and simply take the data from the y direction.

+OPTION 1:

 Every problem has a solution.
-Let's look at each problem separately.
+Let's look at each problem separately, and out on our mathematician hats.

+### 1. Isolating user acceleration from gravitational acceleration

-TODO: Problem 1 - describe low-pass filtering
+TODO: Describe low pass filtering

+### 2. Isolating movement in the direction of gravity

+TODO: Describe dot product

+OPTION 2:

+Every problem has a solution.
+We'll solve each of these problems in our code.
+Let's dive into building our web app.

 ## The Toolchain
-* Sinatra web app, using Highcharts to display data.
-* This was chosen to be built as a web app because a web app naturally separates the data processing from the presentation.
-* Sinatra gives us the ability to demosntrate a fully-functional web app accepting input and presenting output very easily, without worrying about the piping.
-* Using Sinatra allows us to naturally separate the data process from the presentation.
-* Using Sinatra and Highcharts requires very little additional code and presents our data nicely, so, well, why not have some fancy charts to really satisfy our data craving?
+We've decided to build a simple web app to process and analyze our data.
+A web app naturally separates the data processing from the presentation of the data, and since web apps have been build many times over, we may as well use a framework to do the boring plumbing work for us.
+The Sinatra framework does just that.
+In the tool's own words, Sinatra is "a DSL for quickly creating web applications in Ruby".
+Perfect.

+If I have to sell you on using Ruby, I'll try and do that with a quote from Ruby's creator, Yukihiro Matsumoto:

+"I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
+That is the primary purpose of Ruby language."

+Ruby will stay out of our way, it's flexible, and concise, and has been used on the web for over 10 years.
+And, it was *made* to make us happy.
+What more can we ask for?

+Since we're building a web app, we'll obvious need a web server, so we'll use the thin web server.
+It's simple and certainly fast enough for our purposes.

+The last tool we'll be including is a JavaScript library called Highcharts, used for creating interactive charts.
+What's the point of interesting data if we can't display it in interesting ways?

 ## The Platform

-TODO: Describe basic flow.
+Before we dive into code, let's talk about what we're building.
+We want a web app that allows us to:

-1. Upload data in one of two formats:
+1. Upload data in the combined or separated format.
-	* Combined: Data in what we'll call the **combined** format is user acceleration combined with gravitational acceleration.
-Data in this format is passed in as x, y, z coordinates, each of which shows combined acceleration in that direction at a point in time.
-	* Separated: Data in what we'll call the **separated** format is user acceleration separated from gravitational acceleration.
-Data in this format is passed in as x, y, z coordinates showing user acceleration is each of the directions, followed by x, y, z coordinates showing gravitational acceleration.
-2. Input the following metadata:
+2. Input some basic information about the data set.
 	* Sampling rate
 	* Actual step count
 	* Trial number